Abhirawat623/Flauntup-extension/README.md

 # List of features

 ## Features of this version:
-- Home Page
-Name of user, new wallpaper on every refresh
+- Home Page-Name of user, new wallpaper on every refresh
-- Focus bar
-Focused task of the particular day can be asigned
+- Focus bar-Focused task of the particular day can be asigned

 ## Tech Stack